lcnr/priority/README.md

-# priority
+# @lcnr's priorities

-Things I personally want to work on
+This is a repository of things I want to work on but don't have the time for rn.
+Let's see if this stays up to date.